 As people age, the facial changes are much more dramatic.
 Missing teeth can cause skin to sag around the mouth causing deep wrinkles.
 This can lead to people looking much older than they would look if they had all of their teeth.

-True.
 Many people with missing teeth report suffering from an increase in headaches and TMJ pain.
 This is due to the demand placed on the existing teeth.
 It’s just like when you have a group of people working on a project.
 When there are missing people, the rest of the people in the group have to do more to get the project done.
 When there are missing teeth, the other teeth have to work harder to chew food until it’s ready to swallow.

 Missing teeth can cause speech problems.
 People who have missing teeth may slur their words and stutter, because the tongue isn’t working as it did when the teeth were there.
 Over time, the slurring may not be so obvious, but it can be quite embarrassing for people who have to speak professionally.
 Missing teeth can also lead to lots of extra salivary flow, slobbering and spitting.